Funeral Home Waste Guide 2024

 What are some of the common types of funeral home waste?

-In addition to general waste and small amounts of recycling.
-Funeral home businesses will need collections for these types of clinical waste:
+In addition to general waste, small amounts of recycling and disposing of flowers, Funeral home businesses will need collections for these types of clinical waste:

 General clinical waste